I support ShelterBox and the crucial work they do. Shelter and togetherness are stepping stones to recovery.

 Judi Dench is celebrated from Hollywood to Broadway to the West End.
 She has followed the work of disaster relief agency ShelterBox for several years.
 World Refugee Day, held every year on June 20, is when the United Nations commemorates the strength, courage and perseverance of millions of refugees.

-ShelterBox is an international charity that provides emergency shelter to families who have lost their homes through conflict and natural disaster.
+ShelterBox is an international charity that provides emergency shelter to families who have lost their homes through conflict and disaster.

 The charity is currently responding to refugee crises in Cameroon, Niger, Chad, Syria and Iraq.
 A team will also shortly be heading to Uganda, which has the world’s largest refugee camp at Bidi Bidi, home to 800,000 people, many fleeing war in South Sudan.